Guide to Buying Real Estate With a Credit Card

 Through a Cash Advance

-If you have a high enough credit limit, a viable way to buy real estate with a credit card is by getting a cash advance against your card.
+If you have a high enough credit limit, you may be able to obtain funds from a credit card cash advance to use toward a real estate investment.
 By doing this, the funds you borrow from your credit card will become quickly available for use on a real estate investment, which might be helpful if you’re buying real estate in a hot market.

 Keep in mind that fees typically apply for cash advances.
-Typically, you’ll pay a fee in the range 3% to 5% of the transaction amount, depending on your particular card.
+Issuers commonly charge a fee of about 3%-5% of the transaction amount, depending on your particular card.

 Also know that cash advances typically come with interest rates that are higher than the card’s standard annual percentage rate (APR).
-Plus, interest begins to accrue immediately rather than at the end of the grace period like it does on regular credit card purchases.
+Plus, interest begins to accrue immediately rather than at the end of the grace period, as it does on regular credit card purchases.

 Recommended: What Is the Average Credit Card Limit?